top of page

 Led by Professor Becky Francis CBE, the independent review brings together research, consultation with educators, parents, employers, and young people, as well as widespread polling data.
 Its conclusion is clear: the current system needs modernising to prepare pupils for an increasingly complex and fast-changing world.

-For schools and teachers, this marks the beginning of a new era—one that blends academic rigour with broader skills, digital literacy, and stronger alignment between curriculum, assessment and the realities of life and work.
+For schools and teachers, this marks the beginning of a new era—one that blends academic rigour with broader skills, digital literacy, and stronger alignment between curriculum, assessment, and the realities of life and work.

 Below, we break down the key developments and what they mean for your setting.